 Are we responsible for what we believe or disbelieve?
 The orthodoxy of an earlier generation delighted to denounce the atheist as an abandoned character on account of his beliefs.
-Rationalism retorted that man was not responsible for what he believed, because in that matter he was guided purely by his own judgment and reason, and that he could not, therefore, be held "PROBLEMS or to be false.
+Rationalism retorted that man was not responsible for what he believed, because in that matter he was guided purely by his own judgment and reason, and that he could not, therefore, be held "PROBLEMS accountable either for what he believed to be true OF BELIEF." or to be false.
 Mr. Schiller defines belief as "a spiritual attitude of welcome which we assume towards what we take to be a truth."
 If this is a correct definition he contends it is plainly an affair of our whole nature and not of mere intellect.
 Again, we may add, though Mr. Schiller does not emphasize the point, that belief is also a matter of environment.
 The fact of being brought up from childhood to accept certain beliefs is largely influential in making us hold them.
 The Hindu does not look at the facts of existence from the same standpoint as the European, and the reason doubtless is that his environment is different.
 Unquestionably our judgment is influenced in all matters by many conditions outside pure reason, and Mr. Schiller is therefore surely right in saying that belief is an affair of our whole nature, if not in theory, at least in actual practice.
-But, as he well says, between the two extremes of belief and disbelief there exists a vast region occupied by the various intensities and shadows of belief-half-beliefs, pseudo-beliefs, make-beliefs. etc. We talk in a rough and general way of the beliefs of Christendom, but can it be supposed that at any single period of the earth's history so-called Christendom actually intellectually accepted the dogmas of the Church?
-Such a sup-ENCE TO A position is to my mind frankly incredible.
-The INDIFFERacceptance in most cases was at best a nominal one FUTURE LIFE.
+But, as he well says, between the two extremes of belief and disbelief there exists a vast region occupied by the various intensities and shadows of belief-half-beliefs, pseudo-beliefs, make-beliefs, etc. We talk in a rough and general way of the beliefs of Christendom, but can it be supposed that at any single period of the earth's history so-called Christendom actually intellectually

-^{} Problems of Belief.
+Problems of Belief.
 By F. C. S. Schiller, Fellow and Senior Tutor of Corpus Christi College, Oxford.
 London: Hodder & Stoughton, Ltd. 3s.
 6d. net.